Kate Middleton Pours The Perfect Beer During Visit In Northern Ireland

 Kate showed off her impressive pouring skills by pulling the perfect pint of Harp Lager — a staple for bars across Ireland — sending the crowd wild.
 Kate’s husband Prince William donned a huge grin as he stood watching beside her before stepping up and pouring his own drink.

-Naturally, the mother-of-three looked as glamorous as ever when she stepped on the opposite side of the bar.
+Naturally, the mother of three looked as glamorous as ever when she stepped on the opposite side of the bar.
 The duchess wore a beautiful mint green Missoni dress that shimmered under the lights of the venue and featured a pleated skirt and sheer sleeves.
 Kate also added a pair of nude pumps and a matching nude clutch, and wore a delicate gold necklace to complete the look.
 The royal wore her brunette tresses in their signature blowout style for the event and sported a minimal makeup look featuring a light pink blush.

-The royal couple’s impressive drink pouring were during an evening event at the music hall that celebrated”young people who are making a real difference in Northern Ireland.”
+The royal couple’s impressive drink pouring were during an evening event at the music hall that celebrated “young people who are making a real difference in Northern Ireland.”
 The couple were also able to catch up with Northern Irish Athlete Dame Mary Peters and congratulate her on her appointment today by Her Majesty The Queen to be a Lady Companion of the Most Noble Order of the Garter.

 View this post on Instagram